 They judge me by what they think it should look like in the future (just how long is necessary before we can say it works?
 6 months?
 5 years?
 20 years?).
 Their benchmark for me is two equally loving, equally long lasting, equally invested relationships.
 But they give me a power which is not mine.
 I cannot 'make' anything work, nor do I want to.
 I could ask them the same question.
 They will say 'I hope so' ...as if they have the power to 'keep' people in a relationship and will judge it a failure unless the relationship lasts until they both die.
 But my answer will be

 It already does work.
 Really well.
-But no one knows what happens tomorrow (not even monogamous people).
+But no one knows what happens in the future (not even monogamous people).